wp-plugins/groups/readme.txt

 = 1.3.8 =
 * Fix: using substitute wp_cache_switch_to_blog instead of deprecated function wp_cache_reset when available (from 3.5.0)
 * Fix: don't show access restriction meta box on attachments, the option is added with the attachment fields (3.5 uses common post edit screen but save_post isn't triggered on attachments)
+* Improvement: limiting choice of access restrictions to those the current user has
+* Fix: restrict access to edit or delete posts based on the post's access restrictions

 = 1.3.7 =
 * Fix: missing argument for meta box when saving a post